Explore what we accomplished together in 2021

 Therms

-Metric tons of greenhouse gases
+Metric tons of carbon dioxide equivalent

 TOTAL INVESTMENT